Kelly Moneymaker

-Kelly Susan Moneymaker (born June 4, 1970) is an American singer, songwriter, and producer.
-She was born and raised in Fairbanks, Alaska.
+Kelly Susan Moneymaker (born June 4, 1970) is an American singer, songwriter, producer, and documentary film director.

 Early career

+She was born and raised in Fairbanks, Alaska.
 As a teenager, Moneymaker moved to Seattle to co-found the band BoyToy with Michele Rundgren (formerly Michele Gray), which led to opening for The Tubes on their Love Bomb Tour.
 A few years later, she moved to California and worked with Todd Rundgren, Wayne Newton, Connie Stevens, Enya, Meat Loaf, Ringo Starr, Diana Ross and many more.